Bluedot-Innovation/documentation/docs/integrations/Olo.md

 Now Ready
 ---------

-Once Bluedot receives the order details from Olo, the Hello Orders Webhooks will fire a Register Order event with a `userId`.
+Once Rezolve receives the order details from Olo, the Hello Orders Webhooks will fire a Register Order event with a `userId`.
 You will use that `userId` to generate the URL for the Now Ready experience you’ll share with your customer.
 From Now Ready, customers will inform the store when they’re on their way to collect the order and when they arrive.
 To generate the Now Ready URL for an order, you simply add the \`userId\` as a parameter to the Now Ready base URL: `https://us.nowready.io/<USER_TOKEN>`

 To learn more, [check Now Ready’s Documentation](../Now%20Ready/Overview.md).